 The Bearikade is a bear resistant container made of a lightweight carbon fiber composite sandwich.
 The Bearikade is easily opened by a human using the edge of a coin or other flat object such as a screwdriver blade.
 Animals, on the other hand, find it virtually impossible to open.
 The Bearikade is available in three standard sizes; the 10 ½” tall Weekender MKII, which will hold about 7 person days of food (2 people for 3 days and margin) and weighs 1 pound 15 ounces; the 14 ½” tall Expedition MKII which holds about 9 person days of food and weighs 2 pounds 4 ounces, and our Scout standing at 8” tall, holds 5 person days of food and weighs just 1 pound 12 ounces.
 We build custom size Bearikades in 1/8” increments between 8” and 18” tall.
 For some common questions you might have, please check out our Bearikade FAQs.

 Enjoying and sharing the wilderness with permanent lodgers such as Black Bears requires the diligent backpacker to plan how to keep food, toiletries and other items with odors safely secured from these intelligent, inquisitive and strong neighbors.
 The Bearikade food canister was introduced in the 1999 season and has logged over 17 years of field service without loss of food to any wilderness animal.
 We believe this is the gold standard.
-The Bearikade has been used successfully throughout the lower 48 States, Canada and several Alaskan locations including Gates of the Arctic and Wrangell-St. Elias.
+The Bearikade has been used successfully throughout the lower 48 States, Canada and several Alaskan locations.